-Originally published in Pom Pom Quarterly, Issue 15, Winter 2015
+Originally published in Pom Pom Quarterly, Issue 15, Winter 2015.
+Illustration by Jo Waterhouse.

 I’ve never quite understood why people don’t wear especially cheerful colours in the winter.
 With little light, the world is at its drabbest, but we needn’t be!
 This is when apple red, marigold yellow, cornflower blue, beetroot pink, grass green, shades of hydrangea – you name it – are needed most.
 I’m not suggesting you have to go full-on Crazy Textile Lady, but a step in that direction would certainly brighten my day.
 I’d be willing to compromise and accept softer tones in the summer when nature’s abundance seems to make even these colours sparkle.
 Sadly, I don’t have that level of bargaining power.

 On the fashion colour front, the new black is blue in an unprecedented way, or at least since the early 90s.
 It is being served as the main dish, not just as a side of jeans.
 The craft world too is awash with shades of indigo.
 We’ve embraced the shades of sky (day and night), bruises, gentian, sapphire, and newborn baby eyes.
 This time around it’s ideally naturally dyed in urine vats, and perhaps even spun and woven from local fibres.
 In this way, it is a new spin on the 70s, when denim reigned supreme and everyone was all about the DIY craze.
 Now I am going to go out on a limb here; I’m going to tie together our current blue period with our increasing awareness and openness about depression.
 We still have a long way to go but, like double denim, being blue really isn’t as taboo as it once was – it is everywhere.